Andrew-Raz-ACRV/Robotics-Club-Robot-arm/README.md

 In the Terminal, you can run these commands to run the demos:

-The Robot Arm Teleoperation Script in Python 3:
+The Robot Arm Teleoperation Script in Python 3
+In Teleoperation_Demo_Python3:
 ```
 python3 RobotArmRaspberryPi_Complete_Code.py
 ```

-The Robotic Vision Autonomous Picking Script in Python 2:
+The Robotic Vision Autonomous Picking Script in Python 2 In VisionArm_Demo_Python2:
 ```
 python VisionArm.py
 ```